WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/00-BHIS-SOCC-lab-Config.md

 > This does not seem to hold over an extended period of time.

 ### Disable Services
-*Windows Key* + *R*, enter `services.msc`^[you can also search for services in the Start menu and run as admin], scroll down to *Windows Update* (or select the first item and type out "Windows Update" to jump down to it), Right-click>Properties, and change "Startup type" from "Manual" to "Disabled"
+*Windows Key* + *R*, enter `services.msc`^[you can also search for services in the Start menu and run as admin], scroll down to *Windows Update* (or select the first item and type out "Windows Update" to jump down to it), Right-click>Properties, and change "Startup type" from "Manual" to "Disabled".

+There's also the *BITS* service, which is the background file-transfer service Windows uses to manage update files, and the *Windows Update Orchestrator Service,* which manages all things Windows Update.^[[How Windows Update works - Windows Deployment | Microsoft Learn](https://learn.microsoft.com/en-us/windows/deployment/update/how-windows-update-works)]

 # Scripting it
 Run PowerShell as an administrator, then copy and paste the script below into it.
-In addition to killing the Windows Update and BITS services, it also cleans up your task bar a little, which can be nice when working from laptops or smaller screens.
+In addition to killing the Windows Update and BITS services, it also cleans up your task bar a little and enables seeing all file extensions.
+Thoroughly commented so you can modify it as you like.

-> I am still testing persistence across days/reboots; hit me up on [LinkedIn](https://www.linkedin.com/in/maxwell-mcguire/) if you have any ideas or advice.
+> I'm still testing persistence across days/reboots; hit me up on [LinkedIn](https://www.linkedin.com/in/maxwell-mcguire/) if you have any ideas or advice.

 ```PowerShell
 ## Disable Windows Updates and services that might restart Windows Update